Time to renew 'unique' India-US partnership that can benefit a fifth of humanity: Amb Sandhu | Business

 The next area of partnership is in the education domain as virtual collaborations have been made possible by bringing together the best minds in India and the US, he said.

-With more than 200,000 Indian students studying in the US, the education partnership has become a source of strength and an important bridge between the peoples of the two countries, Sandhu said.
+With more than 200,000 Indian students studying in the US, the education partnership has become a source of strength and an important bridge between the peoples of the two countries, he said.

-''This knowledge bridge has unleashed entrepreneurship and innovation from Boston to Bengaluru.
-As this is poised to expand, structured partnerships that take advantage of it will benefit both India and the US," he added.

 ''Our deepening defense and strategic partnership, therefore, constitutes the fifth area of cooperation, which rests on a strong institutional framework for defense collaboration and our shared strategic interests.